YongoDavid/AYPL/README.md

 This website was is being built for the the African youth leadership community.
 This website being built with REACT.

+Alot of changes still need to be made.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts